 The mystery excels, but the characters are less than excellent.
 Mikael Blomkvist is an adequate protagonist.
-He’s a capable everyman with the one perplexing feature that women can’t seem to keep out of his bed.
+He’s a capable everyman with the perplexing feature that women can’t keep out of his bed.
 This doesn’t count as a spoiler, because when the first girl pushes herself into his bed, it’s so awkward that you’ll have a sinking feeling it’ll be repeated.
-The love scenes are bizarre, impersonally written with trite pillow-talk.
+The love scenes are bizarre, impersonally written with trite pillow talk.
 One positive to Blomkvist is that he isn’t Sherlock Holmes and cannot solve the case via invisible clues.
-Every aspect of the case is written in brutal detail, but this doesn’t feel tedious; just the opposite, as it gives the reader the illusion of playing along to crack the case.
+Every aspect of the case is written in brutal detail, but this doesn’t feel tedious, just the opposite as it gives the reader the illusion of playing along.

 The titular girl with the dragon tattoo is Lisbeth Salander.
 She’s a world-class hacker with a sketchy past that has led her to be declared mentally incompetent.
 She assists Blomkvist in his research and the best portions of the book are those in which they gradually become friends.
-Salander is extremely private and withdrawn; seeing her slowly warm to Blomkvist is the only character development in the book.
+Salander is extremely private and withdrawn, that she slowly warms to Blomkvist is the only character development in the book.

-On that note: yes, this novel can stand alone despite it being the first of three.
-The final scene that resolves the financial affair that kicked off the novel seems really, really cheesy as the whole mess is speedily fixed with an enormous bow on top.
+On that note, this novel can stand alone despite it being the first of three.
+The final scene that resolves the financial affair that kicks off the novel seems really, really cheesy as the whole mess is speedily fixed with an enormous bow on top.
 Rather than letting this detract from the end of the novel, view it as a quick set-up for the sequel and let it go.

-Overall: 4 out of 5.
-I read this book in a day.
+Overall: 4.0 (out of 5.0) I read this book in a day.
 It’s difficult to put down once the mystery begins.
 Don’t overanalyze the writing—it’s the pacing and the journey that’s brilliant here, not the execution.
-(Read at least until Blomkvist meets Vanger, admittedly the beginning with the financial stuff is kind of dull.
-Okay, really dull.)
+(Read at least until Blomkvist meets Vanger; the financial stuff at the beginning is kind of dull.
+Really dull.)